barronlab/proxycarbon/README.md

 # proxycarbon
-Code and files associated with Barron et al. 2019 Carbon Pricing Approaches for Climate Decisions in Higher Education
+Code and files associated with Barron, Parker, Sayre, Weber, and Weisbord 2020 Carbon pricing approaches for climate decisions in U.S. higher education: Proxy carbon prices for deep decarbonization.
+Elementa.

-R code will be provided when paper accepted